askaone/python_microbit/challenges/README.md

 ## Hello World

-In this chapter you will learn how to program the Micro:bit with Python.
-Here we will show you the basics tool from the API that you will need for be able to solve the problems for this challenge.
+In this chapter you will learn the basics instruction to program the Micro:bit with Python.
+We will show you the functions from the API that you will need for be able to solve this challenges.

 ### First Step...
 Say Hello